Our Dance Medicine Team

 Dr. Semanson brings more than 20 years of experience in movement-related arts, including dance, martial arts, and yoga, to her specialty as a dance medicine physical therapist.
 She has provided backstage physical therapy care to several Broadway productions and dance companies in New York City.
 Dr. Semanson received her doctoral degree in physical therapy from Northwestern University.

-Colleen Hahn, Nicholas Dill, and Thekema Berry, Medical Office Associates
+Colleen Hahn, Jessica Mattsson, Nicholas Dill, and Thekema Berry, Medical Office Associates

 The medical office associates welcome patients to the Harkness Center, schedule appointments, and answer any questions you have about the treatment process.